 What You Should Know

-The trail is 0.5 miles round trip.
+The trail is about 1 mile round trip.
 It does require some maneuvering around boulders as well as a short slickrock climb around the pools at the end.
 We were able to complete it with Jackson in the baby carrier without much of a problem.
 John had an easier time than I did because he’s tall and I’m short.
 The nice thing is that the trail is less than a mile so if you get to the end and decide not to climb on the slickrock, it’s not that big of a deal.
 The hike itself is really pretty because it follows the creek the whole way.

 As with all hikes in Zion National Park, prepare for sweltering temperatures and scarce shade.
 Be sure to take plenty of water and sunscreen, and don’t forget to check the flash flood warnings at the Visitor Center.
 FLASH FLOODS CAN KILL.
 This is not something to take lightly so check the warnings before you go!
 This hike is definitely subject to flash flooding.
 We saw a few downed trees and markings on the walls where the water level has been.

 From the Springdale/South Entrance of Zion National Park, follow the road for about 1.5 miles to the Canyon Junction.
 At the junction, take a right toward the Zion – Mt.
 Carmel Highway.
 The road will be straight for a moment, and then it will start to make a U-Curve up the mountain.
 At the beginning of this U-Curve there is a dirt pullout with a small sign.
 This is the trail to the Pine Creek Waterfall.

 Heading to Zion National Park?
 Click NEXT to see my list of 10 Things You Can’t Miss on Your First Visit!